tedkulp/pricewatcharr/README.md

-# Pricarr - Price Tracking System
+# Pricewatcharr - Price Tracking System

 A Phoenix LiveView application for tracking product prices across multiple retailers (starting with Amazon) and receiving alerts when prices drop.